francesco-innocenti/Neuro_AI_Papers/README.md

 [Locations in the Neocortex: A Theory of Sensorimotor Object Recognition Using Cortical Grid Cells](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full) by Lewis et al. (2019)

-Hawkins, Ahmad & Cui (2017) did not address how cells in the neocortex could represent locations relative to an object.
+Hawkins, Ahmad & Cui (2017) did not address how cells in the neocortex could represent object-related locations.
-This paper proposes that every cortical column learns a model of objects in the same way grid cells in the enthorinal cortex learn models or maps of the environment relative to the body.
+This paper proposes that every cortical column learns models of objects in the same way grid cells in the entorhinal cortex learn models or maps of the environment (relative to the body).
+In particular,

+*we propose that cells in Layer 6 employ grid cell like mechanisms to represent object specific locations that are updated through movement.
+We propose that Layer 4 uses its input from Layer 6 to predict sensory input

+*propose that cortical grid cells represent the location of sensory patches, for example, the tip of a finger, in the reference frame of an object

 [A Theory of How Columns in the Neocortex Enable Learning the Structure of the World](https://www.frontiersin.org/articles/10.3389/fncir.2017.00081/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Neural_Circuits&id=295079) by Hawkins, Ahmad & Cui (2017)

 This paper extends the previous network model of Hawkins & Ahmad (2016).
-They show that a two-layer cortical column can recognise hundreds of objects with somatic sensations/input combined with a location signal relative to the object (object-centric).
-Crucially, the number of sensations required to recognise an object reduces dramatically with multiple columns.
+They show that a two-layer cortical column can recognise hundreds of objects with somatic sensations combined with a location signal relative to the object.
+Crucially, the number of sensations reduces dramatically with multiple columns.

 [Why Neurons Have Thousands of Synapses, a Theory of Sequence Memory in Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2016.00023/full) by Hawkins & Ahmad (2016)